hannahkendall04/ecem117-project/README.md

 This project aims to introduce a library that helps mitigate privacy vulnerabilities in systems that utilize the Model Context Protocol (MCP).

 ## Setup
 **IMPORTANT NOTE:** This repository has recently undergone some structural changes to increase clarity for our project submission, and thus the README is partially outdated.
-If you encounter issues, please let us know so we can guide yoe through the setup process!
+If you encounter issues, please let us(ecem117.project@gmail.com
+) know so we can guide you through the setup process!

 Setup for approach 1: https://docs.google.com/document/d/1nXkTQFHYHLMt0YtqPvhXVxhJZyesVJjEimxb8CIy2Go/edit?usp=sharing